Augmenting Deep Classifiers with Polynomial Neural Networks: Polynomials and deep classifiers

 \section{Polynomials and deep classifiers}

 The proposed framework unifies recent deep classifiers through the lens of polynomials.
-We begin by providing an intuitive explanation on how a polynomial expansion emerges on various types of variables and then formalize the concept on different degrees of polynomial expansion.
-Below, we symbolize matrices (vectors) with bold capital (lower) letters, e.g. $\bm{X} (\bm{x})$.
-A variable that can be either a matrix or a vector is denoted by $\hat{\cdot}$.

-Polynomials express a relationship between an input variable (\eg{} a scalar $\invar$) and (learnable) coefficients; this relationship only involves the two core operations of addition and multiplication.
-When the input variable is in vector form, \eg{} $\binvar \in \realnum^\delta$ with $\delta \in \naturalnum$, then the polynomial captures the relationships between the different elements of the input vector.
-The input variable also also be a higher-dimensional structure, \eg{} a matrix.
-This is frequently the case in computer vision, where one dimension can express spatial dimensions, while the other can express the features (channels).
-The polynomial can either capture the interactions across every element of the matrix with every other element, or it can have higher-order interactions between specific elements, \eg{} the interactions of a row with each column.

 We formalize the framework of polynomials below.
 Formally, let functions $\matra{i}{d} (\mvinvar)$ define a linear (or multi-linear) function over $\mvinvar$.
 The input variable $\mvinvar$ can either be a vector or a matrix, while $d$ declares the degree and $i$ the index of the function.
 Then, a polynomial of degree$-N$ is expressed as:

 where $\hat{\bm{\beta}}$ is the constant term.
-Evidently, each additional degree introduces new parameters that can grow up to exponentially with respect to the degree.
+Evidently, each additional degree introduces new parameters that can grow up exponentially with respect to the degree.
 However, we posit that this introduces a needed inductive bias on the method.
 In addition, if reduced parameters are required, this can be achieved by using low-rank assumptions or by sharing parameters across different degrees.

 Using the formulation in \eqref{eq:nosharing_general_poly}, we exhibit how well-established methods can be formulated as polynomials.
 We present a taxonomy of classifiers based on the degree of the polynomial.
 In particular, we present first, second, third and higher-degree polynomial expansions.
 For modeling purposes, we focus on the core block of each architecture, while ignoring any activation functions.